rdlauer/articles/kinvey/hipaa/post.md

 ![kinvey development cycle](kinvey-cycle.png)

 This is just a brief overview of what Progress Kinvey can do for you and your app developers.
-To learn more, visit us at [progress.com/kinvey](https://www.progress.com/kinvey) and [set up a time for a demonstration](https://www.progress.com/solutions/health-cloud/request-demo) of the services we provide.
+To learn more, visit us at [progress.com/kinvey](https://www.progress.com/kinvey) and [set up a time for a demonstration](https://www.progress.com/solutions/health-cloud/request-demo) of the Kinvey services.

-If you'd like to learn even more about the security features provided by Progress Kinvey, take a look at [this whitepaper](https://www.progress.com/papers/kinvey-cloud-services-security-overview).
+If you'd like to learn even more about the security features provided by Progress Kinvey, take a look at [this extensive resource](https://www.progress.com/papers/kinvey-cloud-services-security-overview).